 Physical symptoms of hydromorphone withdrawal include restlessness, teary eyes, yawning, chills, and backache.
 People suffering from opioid withdrawal may also experience severe anxiety and insomnia.
 The psychological effects of opioid withdrawal can be just as intense as the physical discomfort.

 People who are addicted to hydromorphone may need professional help to overcome their addiction.
 The safest way to get off opioids is through a medically supervised detox program.
-At treatment centers like The Bluffs, we provide on-site medical detox services, including medication that helps soothe the symptoms of opioid withdrawal.
+At treatment centers like Vertava Health of Ohio, we provide on-site medical detox services, including medication that helps soothe the symptoms of opioid withdrawal.

 Getting Help For Hydromorphone Abuse And Addiction